tfelix/bestia-docs/content/docs/server/world-generation.md

 * **Climb**: Conneections with slopes higher then 45 degrees are marked like this

 > Its possible that downscaled graphs with pre-calculated connections must be made in order to speed up NPC navigation later on.

+### Road Creation

+After the settlements are created, depending on their population size and an estimated travel distance roads are procedurally generated.
+We loosly follow the approach presented in the Paper [Procedural Generation of Roads](https://www.researchgate.net/publication/229707505_Procedural_Generation_of_Roads).

+When the settlements are build connections to the next settlements are established and the shortest route is calculated like described in the paper.
+The voxel ground is then flattened and an apropriate material is assigned to the road.

 ## World Data Cleanup